Brazil's President Jair Bolsonaro tests positive for coronavirus | DW | 07.07.2020

 "I am well, I feel normal.
 In comparison to yesterday, I am very well.
 I am even in the mood for a walk, but i won't due to medical recommendations, but I am very well," he said, repeating that he was feeling "perfectly well" and had only mild symptoms.

-The Brazilian president also said he had an x-ray and that his lung "was clean."
-Bolsonaro had already informed supporters that he had a fever of 38 degrees and body aches and therefore decided to take a COVID-19 test on Monday.
+The Brazilian president also said he had an X-ray and that his lung "was clean."
+Bolsonaro had already informed supporters that he had a fever of 38 degrees and was aching, so had decided to take a COVID-19 test.

 Read more: Coronavirus: Brazil headed for catastrophe

-Bolsonaro said he had felt tired and at unease but that during the night, his temperature started to subside and that now he is feeling in good shape.
+Bolsonaro said he had felt tired but that during the night, his temperature started to subside and that he was feeling in better shape again on Tuesday.

 "Life goes on.
 We're going to take care, particularly of old people and those with illnesses that are a risk factor," he added before reiterating his mantra that the "collateral effects" of the coronavirus should not be worse than the disease itself.